jewelry

 Eisenberg - 1914 - Present

-One of the most collected of the vintage jewelry brands Eisenberg is still in business today.
-Originally a clothing manufacturer that made dress clips and rhinestone buckles to adorn their dresses.
-The clips became so popular that the company started to manufacture them to be sold on their own.
-Eventually in the 1950’s Eisenberg gave up on the clothing line altogether in order to concentrate on their jewelry line.
+Eisenberg is one of the most collected of the vintage jewelry brands and is still in business today.
+Originally they were a clothing manufacturer that also produced dress clips and rhinestone buckles to adorn their dresses.
+These clips became so popular that the company started to manufacture them to be sold on their own.
+Eventually in the 1950s Eisenberg gave up on the clothing business altogether in order to concentrate on their jewelry line.
 Most collectible today are the earlier art deco pieces marked Eisenberg Originals.
-Look out for yellowing stones or missing stones as Eisenberg tended to use a combination of prong set stones and paves of glued stones.
+Most of the 1940s pieces are also marked Sterling.
+1950s pieces are usually marked Eisenberg Ice.
+Many people are also collecting their colorful Christmas tree pins which are often available at Nordstom seasonally.

 Emmons - 1949 -1981